MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/admin-reference.md

     - Select **Save**.
 A key will be created and displayed.
 Copy this value for later use.

-The AAD application created above will be used by Common Data Service to call Business Central apps.
-As such, it must be trusted by Business Central and associated with a user account with the appropriate rights in Business Central.
-A special service user must be created in Business Central with rights *only* to the virtual entity functionality, and no other rights.
-After completing this step, any application with the secret of the AAD application create above will be able to call this Business Central environment and access the virtual entity functionality.
+The AAD application created above will be used by Common Data Service to call [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps.
+As such, it must be trusted by [!INCLUDE[prodshort](../developer/includes/prodshort.md)] and associated with a user account with the appropriate rights in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+A special service user must be created in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] with rights *only* to the virtual entity functionality, and no other rights.
+After completing this step, any application with the secret of the AAD application create above will be able to call this [!INCLUDE[prodshort](../developer/includes/prodshort.md)] environment and access the virtual entity functionality.

-The next steps walk through this process in Business Central apps.
+The next steps walk through this process in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps.

-1. In Business Central, go to **System Administration \> Users \> Users**.
+1. In [!INCLUDE[prodshort](../developer/includes/prodshort.md)], go to **System Administration \> Users \> Users**.

 2. Select **New** to add a new user.
 Enter the following information: